 About Employment with

-Thank you for your interest in Peter Pan Seafoods, Inc. We are a seafood processing company.
+Thank you for your interest in Peter Pan Seafood Company, LLC.
+We are a seafood processing company.
 We have four processing plants in Alaska - each with unique seasons.
 Our largest facility is King Cove, located on the Alaska Peninsula, and operates nearly year round with Salmon, Cod, Crab and Pollock.
 Port Moller is also located on the Alaska Peninsula and is a freezer plant with a Salmon season running from June through August.
 Valdez is located in Prince William Sound and is mainly a Salmon processing facility running from April to September.
 Dillingham is located on Bristol Bay and is primarily a Sockeye Salmon season running from mid-June to July.
 The following is some additional information you may need:

 Nature of the Work